UBC-MDS/game_sales_dashr/README.md

 Rscript app.R

 ```
-Finally, open the app in the followin URL http://localhost:8000/
+Finally, open the app in the following URL http://localhost:8000/

 # Want to get involved?